 In 2013 JWO released his album “Sharqi Blues” with Algerian Karim Ziad on drums (Joe Zawinul, Cheb Khaled) and had concerts in Egypt.

 In 2015 JWO realesed the CD single “Gnawa in Your Soul” with Moroccan singer Farid Ghannam (finalist of the Voice Arab) and toured with his band in Algeria and Tunesia.

-Late 2016 JWO expects to release a new album inspired on new material with his customized quarter tone quitar.
+Late 2017 JWO release his lates new album ‘We are Connected” on Mountain records inspired on new material with his customized quarter tone quitar.

-Besides leading his own formation JWO played with leading national and international artists in the World and Jazz scene as Majid Bekkas, Karim Ziad, Benjamin Herman, Farid Ghannam, Hind, Kheiredine M’Kachiche, Eric Vaarzon Morel, Sinas, Mahmoud Guinea, Ahmad el Sawy, New Adventures, Imca Marina and others…
+Besides leading his own formation JWO played with leading national and international artists in the World and Jazz scene: Majid Bekkas, Karim Ziad, Benjamin Herman, Farid Ghannam, Hind, Kheiredine M’Kachiche, Eric Vaarzon Morel, Sinas, Mahmoud Guinea, Ahmad el Sawy, New Adventures, Imca Marina and others…

 JWO is running his own guitar school in Amsterdam gitaarschoolamsterdam.nl and is founder of gitaarschoolnederland.nl, a collective platform of Dutch guitar professionals that serves good music education.

 JWO Maghrebjazz & Sharqiblues